maubanel/UE5-CPP-Overview/fractions/README.md

 ##### `Step 4.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now `cout` has a static function (will explain later) called `cout::set_precision(number_of_places)`.
 This will show a floating point value with 17 numbers (not including the decimal `.` point).
 In this case we will show to the above precision.
 Please notice that the last fractional parts are not identical to the number we set it to.
+We set it to `665533.89998899` and it ends up being `665533.8998899004`.

-To read more look at [Floating-point error mitigation](https://en.wikipedia.org/wiki/Floating-point_error_mitigation)
+To read more look at [Floating-point error mitigation](https://en.wikipedia.org/wiki/Floating-point_error_mitigation) .

 ![adjust accuracy](images/doubleAccuracy.png)